 As a result, we easily lose our cool in the classroom.
 If you face this or want to learn to always keep your calm, implement the following strategies:

-The above is some of the strategies I use to help myself go through the daily hustles in my classroom.
+The above are some of the strategies I use to help myself go through the daily hustles in my classroom.
 They might be of great use to you.

-What are the Ways to Keep One’s Cool in Classroom?
+What are the Ways to Keep One’s Cool in the Classroom?

 Even though numerous reasons make us lose our calm, there are several techniques that we can use to calm ourselves in school and the classroom.
 These are: